 If a manager brings up something negative during a formal feedback meeting that the employee wasn’t aware of, the employee might wonder why the manager never brought it up before.
 Informal feedback helps to avoid this situation by building rapport and trust.

-Although informal feedback is a useful communication tool that every business should implement, there are a few potential limitations that can be associated with it.
+Although informal feedback is a valuable communication tool that every business should implement, a few potential limitations can be associated with it.

-Informal feedback is often not documented, which can lead to challenges about employee performance improvement plans.
-If you are providing informal feedback about a new course of action for an employee, be sure to document it for future reference.
-This will be helpful to track employee progress and assess improvement at a formal feedback meeting.
+Informal feedback is often not documented, which can lead to challenges regarding employee performance improvement plans.
+If you are providing informal feedback about a new course of action for an employee, document it for future reference.
+This will help track employee progress and assess improvement at a formal feedback meeting.

 Some managers may feel uncomfortable providing authentic feedback in an informal setting, especially if that feedback is negative.
 This can cause inconsistencies in how often a leader provides informal feedback.
 And since it’s a spontaneous act that the leader directs, some leaders may provide more feedback to certain employees than others.
 Inconsistencies can cause informal feedback to be less effective.

 If managers are unsure about what specific behaviors they should address in an informal setting, it can cause them to share the same information in informal and formal feedback settings.
-Managers must strike a balance between what they discuss formally and informally with their direct reports.
+Managers must balance what they discuss formally and informally with their direct reports.

 Encourage your employees to provide specific, informal feedback.
 Here are some examples of what informal feedback looks like.